North Dakota Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in North Dakota

 Once you understand the requirements for becoming a licensed psychologist in North Dakota, you can begin the process.
 You will need to complete undergraduate and graduate-level degrees before you can begin the application and examination process overseen by the NDSBPE.
+You can earn your doctoral degree from a psychology school in North Dakota or from a school in another state with equivalent education requirements.
 The following three high-level steps explain the basics of earning your psychology licensure in North Dakota.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 In order to become a licensed psychologist, first you will need to earn a bachelor’s degree in psychology or in another field.
 This undergraduate degree can be either a Bachelor of Science (BS) or a Bachelor of Arts (BA) degree.
 Both usually require 120 credit hours to complete, which typically takes about four years of full-time study.
 You are not required to choose an undergraduate major in psychology, but if you choose another area of focus, you may need to complete additional psychology prerequisites before beginning graduate work in the field.

 Next, you can optionally pursue a master’s degree in psychology.
 A master’s degree is not required for licensure in North Dakota; however, many doctoral programs offer the possibility of earning a master’s degree as part of your thesis work (see Step 2 below).
 If you choose to complete a stand-alone master’s degree, most programs require 36 to 54 semester hours, which commonly takes two to three full-time academic years to complete.
 If you decide to pursue a stand-alone master’s, you will have the option to earn either a Master of Science (MS) or a Master of Arts (MA) in psychology.